Graduate Diploma Law (full-time)

 Careers / Further study

-Studying for the GDL is a stepping stone in achieving a successful career as a solicitor or barrister.
-Many students who complete the GDL go on to study the LLM in Advanced Legal Practice (LPC LLM) or Bar Professional Training Studies (BPTS) to achieve these career ambitions.
+Studying for the GDL is a stepping stone in achieving a successful career as a legal professional.
+Many students who complete the GDL go on to study the LLM Bar Training Course, or may take the SQE to achieve qualified solicitor status.
+Others may use the qualification within their own profession or job.

-- A 'stale' law degree, where five or more years have elapsed since graduation, or
+- A 'stale' law degree of 2:2 or above, where five or more years have elapsed since graduation, or

 - An academic or professional qualification at degree equivalent level